poldham/opsrdev/README.md

 We now have three sets of URLs, each specifying a range of 100 results upto the rounded maximum for the date range.

 The final element is to create a `for loop` that will loop over each of our URLs and place them into an object where we can store the results and parse them.
-Thanks to this very useful [R-bloggers article on Accessing APIs from R by Christoph Waldhauser](http://www.r-bloggers.com/accessing-apis-from-r-and-a-little-r-programming/) we can actually do this quite easily.
+Thanks to this very useful [R-bloggers article on Accessing APIs from R by Christoph Waldhauser](http://www.r-bloggers.com/accessing-apis-from-r-and-a-little-r-programming/) we can do this quite easily.
 The key to this is:

 1. To create an empty holder to store the data we receive back from OPS that is the same length as our list of URLs.
 We will call that `ops_results`.
 2. Setting a sensible sleep time before each GET request is sent to OPS.
 To avoid violating the fair use charter and receiving a 403 (blocking message), the minimum value must be 6 seconds (to match the 10 calls per minute limit).
 But it may make sense to make this quite a lot longer and go and make a cup of tea while it runs.